What is azithromycin?

 You should visit your GP or pharmacist if you are taking any medication that potentially may interact with azithromycin, you fall into the category of those in whom azithromycin may not be safe, you are pregnant or breastfeeding.
 Generally speaking, there is no need to visit your clinician again after treatment with azithromycin, as it has a very high success rate.
 If symptoms persist, there is a small chance it can still be chlamydia that hasn’t been cured, but it is more likely to be attributed to another condition.
 You should see your doctor about getting further tests done such as a full STD screen.

 Do I need to get tested again after taking azithromycin?

-Because azithromycin has an extremely high success rate, it usually isn’t necessary to get retested.
-However, if you wish to do so, you should visit your local GUM clinic, or buy an STD test kit online.
+You should get tested two weeks after you finish taking azithromycin, because the effectiveness of azithromycin has reduced over recent times.
+To get tested, you should visit your local GUM clinic, or buy an STD test kit online.
 You should also have another chlamydia test if symptoms persist two weeks after having taken the treatment, or you have not abstained from sexual activity for 7 days after having completed your treatment course.
 Those under the age of 25 who are sexually active are recommended to test for chlamydia on a regular basis.

 If I have been diagnosed with chlamydia, do my partners need treatment too?